 There is a healthy respect for privilege in Australia, including in respect of documents created for the purpose of internal investigations.
 However, this does not mean any claim for privilege over such documents will be blindly accepted.
 Regulators and other litigants can and often do vigorously challenge privilege claims.

-In Australia, legal professional privilege applies to communications that are prepared for the dominant purpose of:
+In Australia, legal professional privilege applies to communications that are prepared for the dominant purpose of the following:

 - obtaining or providing legal advice; or

 - obtaining or providing legal services (including representation) in actual or anticipated litigation.

 The test of whether a communication was prepared for the dominant purpose of either of the above limbs requires consideration of the ruling, prevailing or most influential purpose of the communication.
 The starting point is generally to ask what is the intended use of the communication.
 Where a communication has mixed purposes, only one of which is a privileged purpose, it is unlikely to be protected by privilege.
 It is critical to consider the communications to be made and any documents created in the course of an internal investigation against that test.

 Where legal advice is given by an in-house lawyer during the course of or in response to an internal investigation, legal professional privilege may still attach to that advice, provided the in-house lawyer was a qualified lawyer acting in the capacity of a lawyer, not in some other capacity (such as an executive giving an opinion on a commercial matter).
 Matters affecting the independence of a lawyer may inform the capacity in which the lawyer is acting, which in turn may inform the dominant purpose of the relevance communication, although independence of itself is no longer considered a standalone requirement in establishing privilege over communications with in-house lawyers.
 Given the continuing relevance of independence in-house lawyers should maintain their practising certificates, maintain secure files that are separate from the remainder of the organisation, and ensure their legal and non-legal work functions are separated as much as possible.